dmx-systems/dmx-documentation/docs/user.rst

 (Read more about the background of the data model in the section about the :ref:`DMX data model<user-getting-to-know-the-data-model-label>`.)
 What you can configure in this "View config" has nothing to do with editing the actual data model.
 These changes just have an impact on how items are rendered on your topic map:
-You can assign custom icons to topic types, or colours to association types.
+You can assign custom icons to topic types, or colors to association types.
-(This is covered below in the sections about :ref:`Assigning icons to topic types<user-topic-type-icons-label>` and :ref:`Assigning colours to association types<user-assoc-type-colour-label>`.)
+(This is covered below in the sections about :ref:`Assigning icons to topic types<user-topic-type-icons-label>` and :ref:`Assigning colors to association types<user-assoc-type-color-label>`.)

 .. _user-navigating-topic-maps-via-deep-links-label: